inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

   - Classes have corresponding unit tests.
   - Replace dependencies by mocks with validated assumptions.
   - High coverage is important, but not a goal in itself.
-Ensure not only that the code is used, but that is effects are tested.
+  - Ensure not only that the code is used, but that is effects are tested.
   - Write integration tests for groups of classes or functions.
-  - Since each has one specific responsibility, integration tests check how those responsibilities interact.
+  - Since each test has one specific responsibility, integration tests check how those responsibilities interact.

 ## Tools and Quality Practices